Selkirk F.C.: Home at last (1900–1939)

 The 1920s brought hard times to the woollen trade in the town, and the club relied on the many friends it had made during the preceding years.
 Celtic, Hibernian and Queen of the South were all willing visitors to Ettrick Park, swelling the coffers and fending off what would be otherwise certain bankruptcy.
 It was during a visit by a Hearts XI that Bob Mercer died while leading his young charges in order to benefit his former club.

-A significant honour was bestowed in the club when former player James Fairgrieve was elected president of the East of Scotland Football Association from 1925–28.
+A significant honour was bestowed in the club when former player James Fairgrieve was elected president of the East of Scotland Football Association from 1925 to 1928.

 Season 1930–31 saw the return of the Border Cup, after defeating Coldstream 2–1 in the final.
 The club also managed a creditable 4–4 draw against a strong Hearts side with much to the Selkirk team's relief, legendary centre forward Barney Battles, Jr. acting as referee.

 Selkirk were able to retain the Border Cup at the climax of the 1931–32 season, defeating Berwick Rangers at Raidstane Park, Galashiels.
 By this time the game was booming in the town, with regular attendances of over 1,000 recorded.

 1933 witnessed a famous Scottish Cup tie, with Selkirk defeating all-professional Bo'ness 3–0 courtesy of a 'spectacular' Jimmy Tranter hat-trick.

 The opening of a new pavilion at Ettrick Park was celebrated by the visit of Queen of the South in 1937.

 Season 1938–39 saw the Border Cup return once more to Selkirk, this time requiring a replay and extra time.
 Teenager Sandy Adamson scoring the winner in a 3–2 win over Penicuik Athletic.

 As the 1939–40 season kicked off, World War II broke out.
 A directive from the SFA immediately suspended all non-Army or junior competitive games heralding the end of another era in the club's history.